 While it's clear that machine learning is necessary for data science, what's the best way to make sure that it is available and seamlessly integrated for teams and organizations?

-In his webinar, Masood explains that the Oracle Cloud Infrastructure Data Science Platform has machine learning at its heart.
+In his webinar, Masood explains that the Oracle Data Science Platform has machine learning at its heart.
 With ML, all elements and layers of data science and big data build outward from that.
 Masood specifically focuses on five elements that, when put together, support the entire data science lifecycle.

 Oracle Cloud Infrastructure Data Science: This enterprise-grade platform allows data scientists to work the way they want to while collaborating to share projects and reproduce models.
 ML powers automated workflows and streamlines the model building process.